Key Players in Battery Anode Material Production

 - Cost Contribution: Anode materials typically account for 10–15% of the total manufacturing cost of a lithium-ion battery cell, a smaller portion compared to the more expensive cathode materials.

-- Material Synthesis: Active anode materials are synthesized into specified compounds.
+- Manufacturing Process: The production of anodes involves several precise steps:- Material Synthesis: Active anode materials are synthesized into specified compounds.

 - Slurry Preparation: The active material is ground into a fine powder and mixed with binders and solvents to create a paste-like slurry.